Purpose of this document

 Questionnaire

 We’ve developed a questionnaire that we send units.
-It asks the following questions: (Contact us for the Ukrainian-language version of this questionnaire)
+Contact us for the Ukrainian-language version of this questionnaire.

-In order to properly provide the correct drone type to the requesting Ukrainian military unit, we require some basic information about the unit and the intended use of the drone.
+In order to properly provide the correct drone type to the requesting Ukrainian military unit, we need basic information about the unit and the intended use of the drone.

 Additional purchase considerations